-A. of 1972, Annotated? В. es the school enotated?
-Nonforce the discipline plan IAW Section 37-9-69, Mississippi Code of 1972, C. No orted to law enforcement and youth court IAW the provisions of Mississippi Code of 1972, Annotated?
-D. Noistrict have in effect the following policies IAW the provisions of 7-11-29, Mississippi Code of 1972, Annotated?
-1. by IAW the provisions of Section 37-11-69, Mississippi Code of 1972, d Section VI of the School Safety manual?
-2. Yes Search policy Section 37-11 No No for students, personal property, and vehicles IAW the provisions of -69, Mississippi Code of 1972, Annotated?
-3. Yes Enforced visit of 1972, Anno No or control policy IAW the provisions of Sections 37-11-69, Mississippi Code otated?
-E. Are Yese school safety.
-Nolaw enforcement personnel: 1.
-Certified by M Annotated?
-IDE IAW the provisions of Section 37-7-321, Mississippi Code of 1972, 2.
-Yes Supervised by No No a designee of the superintendent other than a principal?
-3. YesAre all SROspolice of Mississippi Board of Peace Officers Standards and Training Certified FULL- 4.
+A. - of 1972, Annotated? В. es the school enotated?
+Nonforce the discipline plan IAW Section 37-9-69, Mississippi Code of 1972, C. Noorted to law enforcement and youth court IAW the provisions of Mississippi Code of 1972, Annotated?
+D. No 1. cy IAW the provisions of Section 37-11-69, Mississippi Code of 1972, d Section VI of the School Safety manual?
+2. Yes Search policy Section 37-11 No for students, personal property, and vehicles IAW the provisions of -69, Mississippi Code of 1972, Annotated?
+3. Yes Enforced visit of 1972, Anno Notor control policy IAW the provisions of Sections 37-11-69, Mississippi Code otated?
+E. Are Yes e school safety Nolaw enforcement personnel: 1.
+Certified by N Annotated?
+MDE IAW the provisions of Section 37-7-321, Mississippi Code of 1972, 2.
+Yes Supervised by No No 3.
+YesAre all SROs police of Mississippi Board of Peace Officers Standards and Training Certified FULL- 4.
 Yes Have all SRO No Nos qualified with weapons every six months?
 Yes No

 5. Have all school safety personnel received 40 hours in-service training during the last 12 months?
-6 Yes No Are officers deployed in accordance with the provisions of 37-3-82?
-0. Yes No 7.
+Yes No Are officers deployed in accordance with the provisions of 37-3-82?
+6. Are officers deployed in accordance with the provisions of 37-3-82?
+Yes No 7.
 Do officers routinely perform liaison with the local youth court?
-8. Yes No Have the officers been afforded GREAT or DARE certification is MCOPs funded?
+Yes No 8.
+Have the officers been afforded GREAT or DARE certification is MCOPs funded?
 Yes No